ahmetkadiraksoy/ahmetkadiraksoy.github.io/src/data/blog/netflow.md

 sudo netstat -anu | grep 9995
 ```

-Enable promiscuous mode on eth0 to capture all packets:
+To capture all packets on the network, enable promiscuous mode on eth0:

 ```jsx
 sudo ifconfig eth0 promisc